 As all of these chords are diatonic (natural) to the key of A Major, it means each section will work together and your song will progress nicely with no harsh transitions.
-It will also mean that you have a strong, stable foundation for your song allowing you to easily build melodies, harmonies and instrumentation on top of these progressions.
+Above all, it will also mean that you have a strong, stable foundation for your song allowing you to easily build melodies, harmonies and instrumentation on top of these progressions.
 Feel free to experiment with the rhythm and timing of each chord progression, also feel free to alter some of the chord qualities to create a little more interest in your piece.

 There are countless variations of this but some other common chord progressions are:

 1-5-2-4 | 1-6-5-1 | 1-2-6-4 | 1-6-2-5-1 | 1-6-4-5-1 | 6-2